Video is very different to recording audios. There is no where to hide!

 OK – the makeup covers any zits or bits you don’t won’t the world to see.
 But you must be upbeat and confident ….. whether you feel that way or not!

 Funny thing, the closer I got to the camera, the more ME I became.
 You find your truth in funny places, usually the places you’ve been avoiding the most.
 I found filming from a distance didn’t work so well.
-I had to have that real heart connection with the camera, which is of course ultimately your connection with your audience.
+I had to develop a real heart connection with the camera, which is of course ultimately your connection with your audience.

 So its very much about figuring out what is right for you and experimenting A LOT!